 One of the great things about deciding to pursue nature photography instead of portrait photography is you’ll encounter fewer people who are unwilling to pay you for photos because they’re convinced they can do an equally nice job with their cell phones.
 Most of your clients accept the idea that they lack the means to travel to different locations and wait for a photo op.
 It’s difficult to determine how in-demand nature photographers will be in the future.
 But there’s no denying that as long as people crave photos of the wild, you’ll find a market for the high-quality images.

-According to ZipRecruiter, the average United States-based nature photographer earns about $39,678 annually for their photos.
-Some of the best nature photographers routinely pull in about $70,000 per year while others struggle to make it on about $15,500.
+According to ZipRecruiter, the average United States-based nature photographer earns about $40,000 annually for their photos.
+Some of the best nature photographers routinely pull in about $75,000 per year while others may only generate around $15,000.
 Factors that influence your earning potential include:

 - The type of nature photos you specialize in